Injured at work? We'll help you get workers compensation fast. Our team specialise in protecting your rights and securing the payout you deserve.

 There are also instances in which consent cannot be obtained, such as when a patient is unconscious or the situation is an emergency.
 In these cases, it is unlikely the medical professional will be found to have breached their duty of care.

-It’s important to look at what was explained to you prior to the procedure.
+To figure out if you have an informed consent medical malpractice claim, it’s important to look at what was explained to you prior to the procedure.
 You may have a claim for medical negligence if a medical professional either:

 When determining whether a medical professional failed in their duty of care, an additional consideration is whether another medical professional in the same specialty would have acted in the same manner.
 If your medical professional acted as any of their colleagues would have, it’s unlikely that their actions will be considered negligent.